 A great way to protect against identity theft and anyone opening credit cards or loans in your name is to put a credit freeze in place.

 I have my credit frozen as an extra layer of protection, and I highly recommend it.
-Just be aware that you need to life the freeze if you want to open a new line of credit or give someone else permission to check your credit (like if you were applying for a new job or trying to finance a big purchase).
+Just be aware that you need to lift the freeze if you want to open a new line of credit or give someone else permission to check your credit (like if you were applying for a new job or trying to finance a big purchase).

 The best thing you can do is to decide whether you should freeze your credit and take action now.
 It only took me 15 minutes, so it’s worth it!